 Numerous factors come into play if you want a safe hiking experience.
 Thunderstorms, lightning, a surprise snowstorm, dangerous wildlife, or maybe an unstable rock at the edge of a cliff are only some the hazards you could encounter while out on the trail.
-Having the proper equipment, making sure you’re in good physical condition, paying close attention to your surroundings, and using good judgment are all essential for a safe, enjoyable hiking trip.
+Having the proper gear, making sure that you're in good physical condition, paying close attention to your surroundings, and using good judgment are all essential for a safe and enjoyable hiking trip.

-The following are just a few hiking safety tips you may want to consider:
+Although not an exhaustive list, the following are a few hiking safety tips you need to consider before hitting the trail:

 * Give a family member or a friend your hiking itinerary and your estimated time of return.
 Make sure you check in with this person upon your return.
 If you do not return within the expected time, have them contact the Glacier National Park office at (406) 888-7800.

 * It's best not to hike alone.
 Find a partner, or join a ranger-led hike.

 * Keep your hiking party together by hiking only as fast as the slowest member of your group.
 Always take into account the ability level of everyone in your group before choosing a particular hike.
 If you're hiking with children, keep them in your sight at all times.